-Given the Development Parcel's multi-modal transportation access, DDOT expects the amount of vehicle parking provided onsite to be appropriate within the parameters of transportation access.
-Specifically, DDOT expects the amount of off-street vehicle parking to be no more than 0.40 (1 per 2.5 units) space per residential unit, 0.60 space per 1,000 GSF hotel (1 per 4 rooms), 0.65 space per 1,000 GSF office, and 1.60 or less spaces per 1,000 GSF retail, per the 2022 DDOT Guidance for Comprehensive Transportation Review ("CTR Guidelines").
+Since the Development Parcels have excellent access to transit, DDOT expects the amount of vehicle parking provided on site to be as low as possible, subject to FEMS minimum parking requirements (see Exhibits), while allowing the Project to remain viable.
+Specifically, DDOT expects the amount of off-street vehicle parking to be no more than 0.25 space per residential unit, 0.35 space per 1,000 GSF hotel, 0.40 space per 1,000 GSF office, and 1.00 space per 1,000 GSF retail, per the 2022 DDOT Guidance for Comprehensive Transportation Review ("CTR Guidelines").
 Priority will be given to Proposals that provide minimal vehicle parking and take additional actions to support nearby transit.
-If the Project does include off-street parking, Respondents should plan to install a minimum of one (1) electric vehicle charging station for every 50 parking spaces or more if required by applicable District laws.
+If the Project does include off-street parking, the Respondent should plan to install a minimum of one (1) electric vehicle charging station for every 50 parking spaces or more if required by applicable District laws.